alyssa-raphaella/COMP8240_Project_J/README.md

 * for the package __fontspec__ to work, change compiler to "XeLaTeX" or "LuaTeX".
   * Click on the Overleaf menu icon above the file list panel, and change the "Compiler" setting to "XeLaTeX" or "LuaLaTeX".

+### Final report
+The `Final Report` folder contains:
+- Final report pdf file
+- latex project which is used to compile final report
+- `fleiss_comp.ipynb` notebook is used to calculate fleiss kappa score that is reported in the final report
+- `replication_viz.xlsx` is used to create visuals used in the final report
+- `test run results` folder contains test run results that are reported in the final report

 ### Dataset
 - Please ensure that you acquire the IEMOCAP license agreement at <a href="https://sail.usc.edu/iemocap/">[IEMOCAP website]</a> before downloading the dataset.